101 Cooking For Two

 • 1 tablespoon butter - or oil

 • Pat dry well with paper towels.
 Season all sides to taste with the seasoning of your choice.
-Just kosher salt and black pepper or All Purpose Seasoning - 7:2:1 and 7:2:2 are enough.
+Just kosher salt and black pepper or All-Purpose Seasoning, which adds garlic powder, is enough.

-• In a cast iron or other oven-safe skillet, melt 1 tablespoon of butter over medium-high heat.
-When hot, sear both sides of the filets for 2-3 minutes—sear, flip, sear, and a final flip before going into the oven.
+• When hot, sear both sides of the filets for 2-3 minutes—sear, flip, sear, and give them a final flip before putting them into the oven.

 raw filets in a skillet

-• Remove from pan and tent lightly with foil on a plate and rest for 5-8 minutes before cutting.
+• Remove from the pan, tent loosely with foil, and rest for 5–8 minutes before serving.

 Your Own Private Notes